ARION

 “It’s just us for now,” Grant replied.

 “I’ll have to pass on the tour to boost back up into orbit,” Maggie informed them.
 “Me and my fellow pilots will be busy over the next week or so as they decant our shipmates and we’ll be needed to ferry them all down here.
-Just save me a good room somewhere that I can crash and sleep.”
+Just save me a good room somewhere that I can stretch out and sleep.”

 “I’ll make sure you get a good one,” Kate assured her, “and our pilots and planes are also at your disposal to join the effort.”